Rahul7434/Pg_rewind-pg_Badger-pg_backrest-pg_barman/README.md

 - Must have WAL archiving on both servers & Streaming Replication Enabled.
 - need super user access
 - The old Primary (target) server must be shut down propely before running pg_rewind.
+- wal_log_hints = on --(This parameter needs to be on on the new primary server to identify the changes between two server.)
 ```
 #### Configuration Steps
 - Change postgresql.conf file on Standby (New Primary):